 Linda and I popped into some shops and left the boys to chat contentedly outside… well we convinced ourselves they did.
 We sampled some sauternes raisins dipped in chocolate… forget your chocolate poppets these are for grown ups only.
 Unfortunately so was the price… €9 For 50g.
 So with a handful of samples we hurriedly left the shop.

-On the way to Cirq de Lapopie Linda and Ian explained that in this part of the country there was a fashion to build houses from the rock, these are call troglodyte houses.
+On the way to Saint-Cirq-Lapopie Linda and Ian explained that in this part of the country there was a fashion to build houses from the rock, these are call troglodyte houses.
 I was talking later and mistakenly called them troglodillioes… everyone laughed and that is what they are now known as.

 By now the rain had really started to come down and it was grey and misty, we did go to Cajarc but by this time it was quite miserable.
 We wandered the ancient streets for a while and then ducked into their favourite tea shop La Boheme (If you’d like to visit just Google “La Boheme” I tried to put a link in but it wouldn’t let me.
 They have a Facebook page also).
 A wonderful quirky place with proper sofas and chairs offering a huge range of different teas.
 None of the crockery matches but that is part of its charm.
 The owner is delightful and they offer a good vegetarian selection of home made meals.